 This chapter sets out the background and purpose of the review.
 We also outline our assessment framework.
-The chapter concludes by explaining the next steps for the review and invites submissions.

 1.1 Background to the review

 The requirement to conduct this review originated from the Congestion Management Review (CMR) completed by the AEMC in 2008.
 The CMR provided a set of recommendations to address network congestion in the NEM.